halilkabaca/NovarumImporter/README.md

 This plugin is under heavy development.
 If you have any suggestions, comments, or issues please send it to team@novarumsoftware.com or open a request on Github.

 ## TODO ##
+* Allow Meta tags and taxonomies to be imported as well
 * Make the api calls in the background
 * Realtime status display for import process
 * Allow api calls to be scheduled